Air Fryer Recipe

 2. Grease a small loaf tin that fits in the air fryer.

-6. Mix flour and baking powder in a separate bowl.
+6. Mix the flour and baking powder in a separate bowl.

-7. Gradually add dry mixture to the creamed butter and sugar.
+7. Gradually add the dry mixture to the creamed butter and sugar.

-9. Pour batter into prepared loaf tin and smooth the top.
+9. Pour the batter into the prepared loaf tin and smooth the top.

-10. Place tin in air fryer and bake for 25-30 minutes until a skewer comes out clean.
+10. Place the tin in the air fryer and bake for 25-30 minutes, until a skewer comes out clean.

-11. Mix icing sugar with lemon juice to make glaze.
+11. Mix the icing sugar with the lemon juice to make a glaze.

-12. Remove bread from air fryer, cool slightly, and pour glaze over warm bread.
+12. Remove the bread from the air fryer, cool slightly, and pour the glaze over the warm bread.

-13. Allow bread to cool completely before slicing.
+13. Allow the bread to cool completely before slicing.

 Why this works in an air fryer